guoyun2020/AutoAim/README.md

 ## Attention:
 - The performance is varied depending on your GPU capability.
-- My PC's performance in game_test.mp4 is kind of slow owing to my inferior MVIDIA MX150.
+- My PC's performance in game_test.mp4 is kind of slow owing to my inferior NVIDIA MX150.